nre-learning/nrelabs-curriculum/lessons/template-generation-device/stage1/guide.md

 </pre>
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', this)">Run this snippet</button>

-Next we have to open the variables.yml file, read the file and then load the data into a variable called `my_vars`.
+Next we have to open the variables.yml file, read the file and load the data into into a variable called `my_vars`.
 <pre>
 var_file = open('variables.yml')
 var_data = var_file.read()